olvaffe/olv-notes/linux/scripts/kconfig/config.md

       - select `xHCI support for MediaTek SoCs` if mtk
     - select `EHCI HCD (USB 2.0) support` if needed
       - select `Generic EHCI driver for a platform device` if rk
+    - select `OHCI HCD (USB 1.1) support` if needed
+      - select `Generic OHCI driver for a platform device` if rk
     - select `USB Printer support` if needed
     - select `USB Mass Storage support`
     - select `DesignWare USB3 DRD Core Support` if qcom or rk